Select a question to view the answer, or use the Printer Friendly Version button above to print all of the FAQs.+ show all / - hide all

 - The invoice will become a problem invoice (exception) and added to the agency sorter page for agency review and comments if:

-- the amount is above the 10% budget tolerance.
+- the amount is above the 10% budget tolerance (for goods).

 - the invoice or Pre-Processing Form references a PO with insufficient funding

-- The agency will need to review problem invoices (exceptions) on the sorter page and supply additional information to Ohio Shared Services in the "comments" area so Ohio Shared Services can process the voucher.
+- The agency will need to review problem invoices (exceptions) on the sorter page and supply additional information to OBM Shared Services in the "comments" area so OBM Shared Services can process the voucher.

 - Invoice Date field: OSS will enter the supplier's invoice date in this field.